 I have learnt to service, repair and restore my own watches.
 It takes time and a little money to accumulate the skills and tools to do this, but if you have inclination, patience and good dexterity you can learn to do it.
 There are two ways to learn, either by trial and error, best done on scrap bare movements which can be bought cheaply from e.g. ebay, or by taking instructional courses.
 Taking courses is the quicker route, you will be shown how to work effectively and avoid mistakes.
 I can recommend the courses run by the BHI at Upton Hall.
 In either case you should get a good book and read it thoroughly, one of the best is Hans Jendritzki's “The Swiss Watch Repairer's Manual”.
 Sorry, I don't have the time to work on watches for other people.

 If you don't want to do your own servicing and repairs, you need to find a competent watch repairer.
 Before you hand over your treasured watch you must, and I can't emphasise this strongly enough, you must make sure that the person who is going to work on it is competent in servicing and repairing the type of watch.
 You might think that all mechanical watches are much the same, but there is a big difference between post-WW2 watches, which are easy to work on and where spares and spare movements can be available, and watches made before WW2, which almost inevitably require that replacement parts are custom made.
-Watches that are older still, e.g. from the Great War era, or the nineteenth century, present their own challenges.
+Watches that are older still, e.g. from World War One era, or the nineteenth century, present their own challenges.

 A local watch mender who can change wrist straps and batteries is very unlikely to be familiar with old mechanical watches, despite what they might say.
 Even someone who is capable of servicing a modern, post WW2, mechanical watch may be only used to fitting manufacturer's replacement parts, which are simply not available for older watches.
 I have seen some real disasters from going down the high street route.
 If you do choose to try a local person, or someone recommended or used by a high street shop, be on your utmost caution, and do not automatically believe everything they say.
 Here is an amusing anecdote from one of my customers.